Wonders of the Dead Sea

 ADVERTISEMENT

-It was opened in cooperation with the Ghor Al-Safi Women's Associations, and it is a mixture between art and cultural and societal heritage, and it has many handmade heritage products made by the hands of the women of Jordanian society.
+It was opened in cooperation with the Ghor Al-Safi Women’s Associations.
+The site blends art with cultural and social heritage and offers many handmade traditional products crafted by Jordanian women.

-This museum has many interesting exhibits and was established in the lowest spot on earth, which gave it geographical significance next to its wonderful archaeological exhibits, and near it at the top of the hill there is the cave of Lot (peace be upon him) which is believed that Lot (peace be upon him) took refuge in the events of Sodom and Amoriyah which gives it religious importance as well
+This museum houses many interesting exhibits and was established at the lowest spot on earth, giving it both geographical and archaeological significance.
+Nearby, atop a hill, is the Cave of Lot (peace be upon him), believed to be where Lot (peace be upon him) sought refuge during the events of Sodom and Gomorrah, which gives the site religious importance as well.